Gameday Central: Florida State Seminoles vs. University of Miami Hurricanes

 Florida State game notes via Seminoles.com

-- In records dating to 1996, FSU is the first ACC school to hold conference opponents to 65 or fewer passing yards in consecutive games (62 at Miami, 65 at Syracuse; the two lowest passing outputs among ACC offenses this season) and the first team to hold consecutive FBS opponents to 65 passing yards or less since Appalachian State in 2019.

-- During its current three-game winning streak, Florida State has outscored its opponents 124-22 while outgaining them 1,516-612 in total offense.
-The Seminoles are averaging 235.0 rushing yards and 270.3 passing yards per game while holding opponents to 95.7 rushing yards and 108.3 passing yards per game.
-Florida State has completed 72.1 percent of its passes and is 15-of-16 on red zone opportunities in that stretch.
+- Florida State has completed 70.1 percent of its passes and is 21-of-22 on red zone opportunities in that stretch.

+- Florida State is holding opponents to an average of 5.7 yards per pass attempt.

+- FSU has rushed for at least 200 yards in six straight games, the longest active streak in the nation and the program’s longest streak since starting the 1995 season with six consecutive 200-yard games.
+The Seminoles lead the ACC in yards per rush and rushing offense, with their average of 5.54 yards per rush 9th nationally, and their average of 217.0 rushing yards per game 14th.

-- FSU leads the nation with seven touchdown drives of 90+ yards and is 2nd nationally with 15 touchdown drives of 80+ yards this season.
-The Seminoles also rank 3rd in explosive play rate differential, trailing only Georgia and Ohio State, with an offense explosive play rate of 16.62 percent that ranks 6th nationally and a defense explosive plays allowed rate of 8.98 percent that is 12th in the country (via ESPN Stats & Info).
+- The Seminoles rank 1st nationally in explosive play rate differential (+7.84), with an offense explosive play rate of 16.62 percent that ranks 5th in the country and a defense explosive plays allowed rate of 8.78 percent that is 9th-lowest in the nation (via ESPN Stats & Info).

 - Florida State, Georgia and Ohio State are the only teams ranked in the top-10 in yards per play on offense and defense.
-The Seminoles are 10th nationally with an average of 6.89 yards per play on offense and 10th with an average of 4.62 yards allowed per play on defense.
-FSU is 11th in the country allowing an average of 293.6 yards per game on defense and 16th in the country with 477.1 yards of total offense per game.
+The Seminoles are 9th nationally with an average of 4.57 yards per play allowed and 10th with an average of 6.87 yards per play.

-- FSU is one of four teams in the country, and the only team in the ACC, averaging at least 260 yards of passing offense and at least 210 yards of rushing offense per game this season.
-Of the three ACC teams averaging better than 260 yards of passing offense, the next-closest rushing offense is North Carolina’s 163.9 rushing yards per game.
+- FSU is one of six teams in the nation that ranks in the top-25 in total defense, scoring defense, total offense and scoring offense.
+The Seminoles are 11th in the country allowing an average of 293.4 yards per game on defense, 13th with an average of 18.0 points allowed per game, 16th with 473.7 yards of total offense per game and 23rd scoring an average of 35.4 points per game.

-- Florida State is 1st in the ACC and 2nd in the country in pass defense, holding opponents to an average of 155.0 yards per game through the air.
-The Seminoles also are 1st in the ACC and rank 7th nationally holding opponents to an average of 5.9 yards per pass attempt.

-- FSU has rushed for at least 200 yards in five straight games, the program’s longest streak since starting the 1995 season with six consecutive 200-yard games.
-The Seminoles lead the ACC in yards per rush and rushing offense, with their average of 5.53 yards per rush 11th nationally, and their average of 213.6 rushing yards per game 16th.
+- The Seminoles lead the ACC and are 2nd in the country with a 68.2 percent touchdown rate on opening drives of a half (via ESPN Stats & Info).

-- Florida State is one of two teams in the country that is ranked in the top-25 in kickoff return average, punt return average and punt return defense.
-FSU is 7th in the country and 3rd in the ACC with an average of 24.77 yards per kickoff return, is 2nd in the conference and 17th in the nation allowing an average of 3.38 yards per punt return and is 3rd in the conference and 22nd nationally with an average of 11.83 yards per punt return.
+- Florida State is one of two teams in the country that is ranked in the top-20 in kickoff return average, punt return average and punt return defense.
+FSU is 9th in the country and 4th in the ACC with an average of 24.77 yards per kickoff return, is 2nd in the conference and 18th in the nation allowing an average of 3.56 yards per punt return and is 3rd in the conference and 20th nationally with an average of 11.58 yards per punt return.

-- Florida State’s defense has held opponents to an average of 129.6 yards of total offense in the first half, with opponents gaining only 55.9 yards rushing and 73.7 yards passing in the first 30 minutes.
-The Seminoles are outscoring opponents 195-81 in the first half and have held seven opponents to three or fewer first-half points.
+- Florida State’s defense has held opponents to an average of 128.8 yards of total offense in the first half, with opponents gaining only 56.3 yards rushing and 72.6 yards passing in the first 30 minutes.
+The Seminoles are outscoring opponents 230-84 in the first half and have held eight opponents to three or fewer first-half points.

 Odds/lines are subject to change.
 T&Cs apply.
 See draftkings.com/sportsbook for details.